-Panama Papers and Pakistan PM Nawaz Sharif
+Panama Papers: Pakistan PM Nawaz Sharif to face investigators

 The leak of 11 million documents held by the Panama-based law firm Mossack Fonseca identified links between many political and business leaders around the world and offshore companies and accounts.
-Among them was the Pakistan prime minister's family, as the BBC's M Ilyas Khan explains.
+Among them was the Pakistani prime minister's family.

 The companies identified so far include three British Virgin Islands-based companies Nescoll Ltd, Nielsen Enterprises Ltd and Hangon Property Holdings Ltd, incorporated in 1993, 1994 and 2007 respectively.